britishredcrosssociety/resilience-index-book/02-technical.Rmd

 It is important to note this method is an estimate and is based on a sample of data.

-Also important to note that the data only includes acute Trusts and so does not have information on non-acute trusts such as community and mental health providers.
+Also important to note that the data only includes acute Trusts and so does not have information on non-acute trusts, such as community and mental health providers.
 Some of the indicators had data from these kind of Trusts and it was not possible at this time to attribute this information across LADs and therefore was not possible to add this to the index with this current method.

 #### Dealing with changes in Trust codes <a name="dealing-with-changes-in-trust-codes"></a>
 Trust codes can change because Trusts can combine and disaggregate over time.